-Interview with Assem Abu Hatab, Faculty of Natural Resources and Agricultural Sciences (NJ) and global network coordinator.
+Interview with Assem Abu Hatab, one out of two global network coordinators at the Faculty of Natural Resources and Agricultural Sciences (NJ).

 Tell us a little bit about yourself